Fire Safety Policies

 Resident College Advisors (RCAs), Dorm Assistants (DAs) and Resident Graduate Students (RGSs)

-For the purposes of emergency procedures and evacuations, RCAs, DAs and RGSs are considered residents only and are not assigned or expected to perform any additional duties.
-However, at the designated assembly points, RCAs should account for all of their advisees.
+For the purposes of emergency procedures and evacuations, RCAs, DAs, and RGSs are considered residents only and are not assigned or expected to perform any additional duties.
+At the designated assembly points, however, RCAs should account for all of their advisees.

 Assistance in an evacuation